 2. Turn off all amp effects and effect pedals

 At this point all you want is a very clean and dry sound without any effects.
 Turn off any compressors, boosters, delay, reverb or anything else that might be on.
 When you play your guitar it should sound dry without any hint of effects or any grit or distortion.

 This is important because it gets you thinking about the underlying tone before you apply any effects.
 Quite often people start with effects (eg: delay) on and it distracts them from first setting up a good clean tone.
 So start with everything else off.

-On a lot of digital amps, the clean setting may in fact be a preset with some effects built it.
-So even if you have an option for clean, double check to make sure all the effects are in fact turned off.
+On a lot of digital amps, the clean setting may be a preset with some effects built-in.
+So even if you have an option for clean, double check to make sure all the effects are turned off.

 3. Bring the bass, mid & treble knobs all to 12 o’clock